 Maintenance Capital Expenditures are undertaken to maintain the earning power of our subsidiaries.
-Our Maintenance Capital Expenditures are primarily concentrated in the Aerospace & Aviation segment and have increased in line with the increased scope of our operations over the last number of years.
-As flight hours have increased during the past two years, Maintenance Capital Expenditures have also steadily increased.
-We expect that this trend will continue as flight hours steadily climb to support the increased passenger volumes and we will experience higher Maintenance Capital Expenditures in our Essential Air Services operations.
-Other factors influencing the magnitude of the Maintenance Capital Expenditures are inflation, labour shortages, supply chain congestion, and the growing fleet size.
+Approximately 85% to 90% of our Maintenance Capital Expenditures are related to the Aerospace & Aviation segment and these expenditures are primarily driven by required, scheduled service based on flight hours.
+Our flight hours have increased because of our increased scope of operations and the larger fleet size.
+In turn, Maintenance Capital Expenditures have also correspondingly increased.
+We expect that this trend will continue as flight hours steadily climb to support the increased passenger volumes, routes and the expanded medevac operations.
+Inflation, cost escalation related to labour shortages and supply chain congestion are additional factors that impact Maintenance Capital Expenditures.
 Maintenance Capital Expenditures in the Aircraft Sales & Leasing business will move in conjunction with the increase in the cadence of business operations.